 How Much is a Home Inspection?

-Home inspection fees vary according to size of the house, its age and possible optional services such as pest, septic, well or radon testing.
+Home inspection fees vary according to size of the house, its age and possible optional services such as pest, septic, or well.
 For a general inspection and pest inspection, you can expect to pay $350-$1300 depending on the size of your home.
-When compared to the value of the home and today’s labor and material costs, the inspection fee is a small price to pay for the knowledge and peace of mind it may bring.
+When compared to the value of the home and today’s labor and material costs, the inspection fee is a small price to pay for the knowledge and peace of mind.

 Personally Attend the Inspection and Ask Questions